 is error handling/reporting logic.

-The error-message
+The error-message meta-node returns:

-argument does not evaluate to a
+value argument does not evaluate to a

 failure.

-evaluates to a
+value evaluates to a

-failure of type Invalid-Integer
+failure of type Invalid-Integer.

-evaluates to a failure of type Negative-Number
+value evaluates to a failure of type Negative-Number.

-We can re-implement this logic using bindings to the self
+We can re-implement this logic using bindings to the self node with

 explicit contexts.

-node should primarily be bound to the empty string, if the
+The self node should primarily be bound to the empty string, if the

-argument does not evaluate to a failure.
+value argument does not evaluate to a failure.
 There is a handy

-module, which returns the value
+utility meta-node, !-, in the core module, which returns the value

 of its second argument if the first argument does not evaluate to a